Systems-Development-and-Frameworks/SCP-Foundation/README.md

 ## How to use

 You need NodeJS, NPM, VueJS installed on your computer.

-1. To run the application, clone the repository and navigate to `./webapp/sdf/`.
+To run the application, clone the repository.

+### Webapp

+1. Navigate to `./webapp/`.
 2. Run `npm install`.
 3. Run `npm run serve` to start the application server.
 4. Open `localhost:8080` in your web browser to view the application.

+### Backend

+1. Navigate to `./backend/`.
+2. Run `npm install`.
+3. Run `npm run dev` to start the application server.
+4. Open `localhost:4000` in your web browser to view the application.

 ## Contributors